-Having reviewed the Samsung S21 Ultra a while back, picking up the Samsung S21 5G feels akin to jumping from a finely tuned track car into the seat of a roadworthy version of the same model.
+Having reviewed the Samsung Galaxy S21 Ultra a while back, picking up the Samsung S21 5G feels akin to jumping from a finely tuned track car into the seat of a roadworthy version of the same model.
 Everything from the feel to performance felt familiar, yet much more … civilized.

 Where the Ultra boasted industrial-like specs and a body made of aluminium and glass finish throughout, Samsung went down the more mellow yet purposeful route of using glass, aluminium, and plastic on the S21 5G.
 This decision instantly makes the S21 5G lighter and easier to handle.

 Now before you go scoffing ‘BAH PLASTIC!
 THINK OF THE TURTLES!’, hear us out.
 If we were to pass a unit for you to hold, you would not have guessed the material used for the back panel right off the bat.
 The boffins at Samsung somehow managed to create a special kind of plastic that is not only light but also not feel out of place when paired with glass and aluminium.
 The way it nicely blends in with the goldish side frame of our purple test unit below proving it isn’t about what material is being used; it’s how you use it.

 The choice of material also makes this phone grippier than the Ultra, lowering your chances of dropping it.
 The phone now captures 78% fewer fingerprints (a number we just made up, but seems accurate) and although the phone is built tough enough to withstand your average daily use, we still recommend getting a nice case for it.